-She however urged the Orphanage homes to continue in the show of kindness as God would not forget their labour for the welfare of the less privileged children.
+She however urged the Orphanages to continue in the show of kindness as God would not forget their labour for the welfare of the less privileged children.

 Earlier, the Director-General of the 05 Initiative, Mrs. Oghenekevwe Agas in her welcome address, said the United Nations set aside the world orphans day to care for vulnerable children, especially orphans and others.